The History of Whitcher Grove

 History

 The road was once home to a mansion known as House Northbrook.
-Built in 1867 by a John Mowlem, this grand residence then came into the hands of brothers-in-law Duncan and John Sinclair for a brief time.
-Other families owned the home over the ensuing decades, till the house was demolished in the 1980s due to severe deterioration caused by borer infestation.
+Built in 1867 by John Mowlem, this grand residence then came into the hands of his brothers-in-law Duncan and John Sinclair for a brief time.
+Other families owned the home over the ensuing decades including Ian Whitcher, till the house was demolished in the 1980s due to severe deterioration caused by borer infestation.

 In the 1880s near the mansion was a fishing hut called Smiths / Stocks Whare where a James Eman Smith (1862 – 1916) often spent his recreational time fishing with friends.
 He worked for the Treasury Department before becoming the Resident Commissioner of the Cook Islands and Commissioner of Pensions.